Bertrand Blier: Career

-Personal life
+Personal life and death

-With his former wife Françoise, to whom he was married for twenty years, he has a daughter named Béatrice.
-He also has a son, Léonard, born 1993, with actress Anouk Grinberg.
-He is married to actress Farida Rahouadj, with whom he has a daughter named Leila.
+Blier was born in Boulogne-Billancourt on 14 March 1939, as the son of pianist Gisèle Brunet and actor Bernard Blier.
+He never completed his bacalauréat.With his former wife Françoise, to whom he was married for twenty years, he had a daughter named Béatrice.
+He also had a son, Léonard, born 1993, with actress Anouk Grinberg.
+He was married to actress Farida Rahouadj, with whom he had a daughter named Leila.

+Blier died at his residence in Paris, on 20 January 2025, at the age of 85.